biocore/qiime/doc/scripts/make_phylogeny.rst

 **Output:**

 The result of `make_phylogeny.py <./make_phylogeny.html>`_ consists of a newick formatted tree file (.tre) and optionally a log file.
 The tree file is formatted using the Newick format and this file can be viewed using most tree visualization tools, such as TopiaryTool, FigTree, etc.

+The tips of the tree are the first word from the input sequences from the fasta file, e.g.: '>101 PC.481_71 RC:1..220' is represented in the tree as '101'.

 **Examples:**